Sports video game: Decline (1976–1982)

 In 1980, Mattel's Basketball for the Intellivision was the first basketball video game to be licensed by the National Basketball Association (NBA).
 On home computers, Microsoft's Olympic Decathlon (1980) was one of the first sports-related programs to mix game and simulation elements, and was an early example of an Olympic track-and-field game.
+The first sports simulation game was most likely either Computer Baseball or Computer Quarterback, both released in 1981.
 The first association football management simulation, Football Manager, was released for the ZX Spectrum computer in 1982.

 Between 1981 and 1983, the Atari's VCS (2600) and Mattel's Intellivision waged a series of high-stakes TV advertising campaigns promoting their respective systems, marking the start of the first console wars.
 Atari prevailed in arcade games and had a larger customer base due to its lower price, while Intellivision touted its visually superior sports games.
 Sports writer George Plimpton was featured in the Intellivision ads, which showed the parallel games side by side.
 Both Atari and Intellivision fielded at least one game for baseball, American football, hockey, basketball and association football.
 Atari's sports games included Activision Tennis (1981).